rjdkmr/gmx_clusterByFeatures/docs/install.rst

 Compilation and Installation using cmake for C++ IDEs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This method can be used for developement purpose using C++ IDE like QT creator and KDevelop etc.
+This method can be used for development purpose using C++ IDE like QT creator and KDevelop etc.

 **To install and use gmx_clusterByFeatrues from source location:**